IBM/kubernetes-networking/README.md

 ## Objectives

-In this lab you'll learn
+In this lab you'll learn:
-* how pods communicate with each other;
+* how pods communicate with each other
-* how pods are exposed to the internet;
+* how pods are exposed to the internet
-* how traffic between pods can be restricted.
+* how traffic between pods can be restricted

 ## Prerequisites

+This tutorial assumes that the reader is familiar with basic Kubernetes concepts.
+See the [IBM Cloud Container Service Lab](https://github.com/IBM/kube101/tree/master/workshop) for a refresher of these concepts.

 Before you begin, you need to install the required CLIs to manage your Kubernetes clusters.
 IBM provides an installer [here](https://clis.ng.bluemix.net/ui/home.html) to get all of these tools together.
 There are instructions for how to obtain the tools manually if desired.
-The following tools are used in this tutorial.
+The following tools are used in this tutorial:
 * kubectl CLI
    * `kubectl` is a command line interface for running commands against Kubernetes clusters.
 * ibmcloud CLI